MineInAbyss/server-config/README.md

 ## License

 The (Ansible) automation part of this project is under the MIT license in the `LICENSE` file.
-Configs remain unlicensed.
+The server configs themselves (under `servers/`) remain unlicensed.